 If a client's financial difficulties become severe, the client may be unwilling or unable to pay our invoices in the ordinary course of business, which could adversely affect collections of both our accounts receivable and unbilled services.
+The COVID-19 pandemic raises the possibility of an extended global economic downturn, which may impact the ability of our customers to pay for our services.
 On occasion, some of our clients have entered bankruptcy, which has prevented us from collecting amounts owed to us.
 The bankruptcy of a client with substantial accounts receivable could have a material adverse effect on our financial condition and results of operations.